Carrickmines Castle: Early period

-As a major fortress, it had an extensive curtain wall flanked by towers protecting an area of some acres.
+As a major fortification, the castle had an extensive curtain wall flanked by towers protecting an area of some acres.
 Within this was a settlement with a variety of wooden and stone buildings, mills, and a keep or hall house in the centre.
 The site still contains impressive defences, hewn into bedrock, and human remains from when the castle was overwhelmed in 1642.

-In the Irish Rebellion of 1641, the Catholic Walshs who owned the Castle sided with the native Irish and the Confederate attempt to create the first independent Irish parliament.
-They paid dearly – as a focus of the Irish Confederate Wars, the Castle was besieged by English forces, and when it was retaken over 300 of the Walsh, O'Byrne, and O'Tooles were massacred.
+In the Irish Rebellion of 1641, the Catholic Walshs, who owned the castle, sided with the native Irish and the Confederate attempt to create the first independent Irish parliament.
+They paid dearly – as a focus of the Irish Confederate Wars, the castle was besieged by English forces, and when it was retaken, over 300 of the Walsh, O'Byrne, and O'Tooles were massacred.

-M50 motorway and "The Carrickminders"
+M50 motorway and the "Carrickminders"

-The ruins of the castle were the subject of a long-running dispute before the M50 motorway was built through the site of the castle.
-It began in 2002 when activists, including Vincent Salafia and Gordon Lucas, who called themselves the "Carrickminders" camped out on the castle's ruins to prevent them from being removed to make way for the motorway.
-They were joined by preservationists, including Professor Sean Duffy, Head of the Department of History at Trinity College Dublin and Dr. Mark Clinton, who was the archaeologist employed by the National Roads Authority as Site Director.
+The ruins of the castle were the subject of a long-running dispute before the M50 motorway was built through the site.
+It began in 2002 when activists, including Vincent Salafia and Gordon Lucas, who called themselves the "Carrickminders", camped out on the castle's ruins to prevent them from being removed to make way for the motorway.
+They were joined by preservationists, including Professor Sean Duffy, Head of the Department of History at Trinity College Dublin (TCD), and Dr. Mark Clinton, who was the archaeologist employed by the National Roads Authority (NRA) as Site Director.
 They argued that the site's potential for historical study had not been fully realised.
-They questioned why the line of the M50 rerouted through the castle in 1998 when the proposed new road was originally routed around it in 1983 on the advice of a state agency.
+They questioned why the line of the M50 was rerouted through the castle site in 1998 when the proposed new road had originally been routed around it in 1983, on the advice of a state agency.

-In 2005 both the M50 motorway and the junction were completed.
+In 2005, both the M50 motorway and the junction were completed.